-The Mary Todd First Spouse Gold Coin honors one of the better known First Ladies of the United States.
-Demand for this issue was expected to be higher than normal, which led the US Mint to establish a higher maximum authorized mintage.
+The Mary Todd First Spouse Gold Coin (Buy on eBay) honors one of the better known First Ladies of the United States.
+Demand for this issue was expected to be higher than normal, which led the United States Mint to establish a higher maximum authorized mintage.

 Sales of the coin began on December 2, 2010 with proof and uncirculated versions available.
 The initial pricing was $854 for proofs and $841 for uncirculated coins, with the prices subject to potential change weekly, following the average market price of gold.
 No household ordering limits were imposed, but the maximum mintage was set at 20,000 coins.
 This was 5,000 higher than the level established for the other 2010 releases of the series.

-Alternate designs prepared by the United States Mint as candidate designs included a scene of the President and Mrs. Lincoln greeting visitors at a public reception and a scene of her bandaging a wounded soldier.
+Alternate designs prepared by the United States Mint as candidate designs included a scene of President Abraham Lincoln and Mary Todd Lincoln greeting visitors at a public reception and a scene of her bandaging a wounded soldier.
 A member of the Citizens Coinage Advisory Committee questioned whether the scene of her bandaging a soldier was historically accurate.

 After just over six months of availability, the uncirculated version of the 2010 Mary Todd Lincoln $10 Gold Coin sold out at the United States Mint.
-With last reported sales of just 3,760, this version would seem to have the potential for higher prices on the secondary market, particularly if higher demand emerges for this more well-known First Lady.
-Sales of the proof version of the coin continued until November 9, 2011, by which time 6,904 proofs were sold.
-This made for a combined sales total of 10,664 across both versions of the coin.
+With a final mintage of just 3,695, this version would seem to have the potential for higher prices on the secondary market, particularly if higher demand emerges for this well-known First Lady.
+Sales of the proof version of the coin continued until November 9, 2011, with a final mintage of 6,861 pieces recorded.
+This made for a combined mintage total of 10,556 across both versions of the coin.

 Coin Specifications and Mintages